Yogendra Puranik

+In April 2022, Puranik was appointed as the Principal of Tsuchiura First High School in Ibraraki prefecture.

 Childhood

-Yogi was born in Ambarnath, in the suburbs of Mumbai, India, on 3 June 1977.
+Puranik was born in Ambarnath, in the suburbs of Mumbai, India, on 3 June 1977.
 Rekha Puranik, his mother, worked as a stitch and teacher and Sharad Puranik, his father, worked as a machinist in the Ordnance Factory in Ambarnath.
 Puranik has an elder sister named Nilima Potnis and a younger brother named Rahul Puranik.

 Education

-Yogi started his schooling at Kendriya Vidyalaya (Central School) in Ambarnath.
-In the middle of 11th grade, his father was transferred to Pune, following which Yogi joined Kendriya Vidyalaya Southern Command and later passed the high school at Kendriya Vidyalaya Dehu Road in 1994.
-He then joined the Sir Parashurambhau College under the Pune University to study an undergraduate program in science (Bachelor of Science) with specializations in physics and mathematics.
-He also joined the Foreign Languages Department (Ranade Institute) of Pune University to study Japanese and German, and Datamatics Corporation, a private information technology school, to study computer science.
+Puranik started his schooling at Kendriya Vidyalaya (Central School) in Ambarnath.
+When Puranik reached 11th grade, his father was transferred to Pune.
+Puranik joined Kendriya Vidyalaya Southern Command and later passed the high school at Kendriya Vidyalaya Dehu Road in 1994.
+He then joined the Sir Parashurambhau College under the Pune University to study an undergraduate science program (Bachelor of Science) with specializations in physics and mathematics.
+He also joined the Foreign Languages Department (Ranade Institute) of Pune University to study Japanese and German languages, and Datamatics Corporation, a private information technology school, to study computer science.

-Yogi graduated with a diploma in information technology in May 1996 and an advanced diploma in Japanese language in May 1997.
+Puranik graduated with a diploma in information technology in May 1996 and an advanced diploma in Japanese language in May 1997.
 He was awarded the Study Tour award, a scholarship from the Japan Foundation under the Ministry of Foreign Affairs, to visit Japan for a month in September 1997.
-This was when Yogi began his interest in Japan.
+This was when Puranik began to take an interest in Japan.
 He was awarded another scholarship by the Japan Foundation to study in Japan for an academic year in September 1999.

-Yogi later left his studies in science and completed his bachelor's and master's degrees in international and labor economics from Pune University.
+Puranik later left his studies in science and completed his bachelor's and master's degrees in international and labor economics from Pune University.
 He finished an International Business Management program from the Indian Institute of Management, Calcutta, with a focus on strategies for doing global business.
 He attended the Skema Business School (previously known as ESC Lille) in France to study strategic project management including qualitative and quantitative analysis methods and research techniques.

 Work

-In April 1996, Yogi started working for a small-scale IT company in Pune called Sutra Systems.
-He was also associated with Geometric Software solutions, Mahindra British Telecom, and Keihin FIE Private Limited before moving to Japan in 2001.
+In April 1996, at the age of 18, Puranik started working for a small-scale IT company in Pune called Sutra Systems.
+He was also associated with Geometric Software Solutions, Mahindra British Telecom, and Keihin FIE Private Limited before moving to Japan in 2001.
 In Japan, he worked for the information technology companies Infosys Technologies Limited, Fujifilm, and Polaris Software Lab Limited before moving to Mizuho Bank in 2010 as vice president of operations strategy.
-Since then, Yogi has been in the banking field.
-His last position was at Rakuten Bank as vice director of corporate planning where he managed departments for business planning, budget planning, business automation, fraud detection, and legal affairs, before taking the position of city councilor.
+Since then, Puranik has been in the banking field.
+His last position was at Rakuten Bank as vice director of corporate planning.
+He managed multiple departments including business planning, budget planning, business automation, fraud detection, and legal affairs.

 Family

-Yogi married Zhang Zhe, a professor of Japanese, in August 2001.
+Puranik married Zhang Zhe, a professor of Japanese language, in August 2001.
 They had a son, Chinmay Puranik, on 7 June 2002.
-Due to geographical issues, Puranik and Zhe divorced in April 2007.
+Puranik and Zhe divorced in April 2007 because of geographical choices.